Cabo de Santo Agostinho is a city located in the state of Pernambuco, Brazil, known for its beautiful beaches, natural landscapes and rich history.

 6. Gaibu Beach

-The name of Gaibu beach is of Tupi origin (aybu) and means “Water Eye”.
-Almost the entire beach is covered by a barrier of coral reefs, it seems that the beach has a wall in the middle of the water.
+The name of Gaibu beach is of Tupi origin (aybu) and means ‘Water Eye’.
+Almost the entire length of the beach is covered by a barrier of coral reefs, it looks as if the beach has a wall in the middle of the water.

-It is an ideal beach for surfing.
-One of its attractions is the climb of Morro das Pedras, from there you can see a beautiful perspective of the sea and Calhetas beach.
+It’s an ideal beach for surfing.
+One of its attractions is the climb up Morro das Pedras, from where you can see a beautiful perspective of the sea and Calhetas beach.

-Praia de Gaibu is one of the most popular beaches on the coast of Cabo, there are good restaurants, bars, hotels and inns.
+Praia de Gaibu is one of the most popular beaches on the Cabo coast.
+There are good restaurants, bars, hotels and pousadas there

 Enseada dos Corais is an ideal beach for swimming, its reefs form charming natural pools.
-In this beautiful beach are the ecological reserves Mata do Zumbi and Mata das Duas Lagoas.
+This beautiful beach is home to the Mata do Zumbi and Mata das Duas Lagoas ecological reserves.

 It is located between Gaibú beach and Pedra do Xaréu.